 - 2.2.1.
-Applications can only be submitted via the NZAGS online application system at www.nzags.co.nz by 26 March 2024.
+Applications can only be submitted via the NZAGS online application system at www.nzags.co.nz between 4th March 2025 and 25th March 2025.
 No other form of application will be accepted, and no extensions will be granted.
 It is the Applicant's responsibility to ensure that they allow enough time to complete the application.
 This includes completion of the Procedural Skills and Professional Capabilities Form available with the application form on the NZAGS website. - 2.2.2.
 Separate applications must be made for the GSET Programme in General Surgery in Aotearoa New Zealand and the GSET Programme in General Surgery in Australia.
 Applicants are only able to apply to one programme.